 When using a feature branch it is generally a good practice to take the opportunity to rewrite the commits before placing them on the master branch.
 Generally, changing commits is often discouraged in Git and many Git guides advise against changing history by rewriting commits.
 This is good advice, as rewriting commits on a shared branch will cause headaches for other developers.
 However, on your private feature branch you can change any commits you like before they become published on the master branch.

-To rewrite your commits, from the feature branch use git rebase with the --interactive flag:
+To rewrite your commits, from the

 git rebase --interactive master

 which will start an interactive rebase.
 Using an interactive rebase will enable you to:

 - Change the content of commits and their messages.

 Another important task before publishing your feature branch is to ensure that all the unit tests pass after each commit.
 As we shall see later, this will make it easier to use another powerful feature of Git.

 Ruby and Git play well together

 There is one disadvantage to using feature branches instead of just placing all commits on master: merge conflicts.
 Generally Git is very adept of avoiding merge conflicts but some conflicts are unavoidable.

 For example, suppose that on the feature branch we add the